Hungary dual citizenship: complete guide

 - Hungary permits second citizenship, but the country does not have any formal agreements regarding dual citizenship with other nations.

-- American, British, and Australian citizens are not required to renounce their original passports to get citizenship in Hungary.
+- American, Canadian, British, and Australian citizens are not required to renounce their original passports to get citizenship in Hungary.

 - Hungarian citizenship by naturalisation is granted after 11 years.
 In some cases, the period may be reduced to 3 or 5 years.